-When PTC acquired Onshape in 2019, I shared my thoughts on the future of the product development industry: While the CAD and PLM on-premise (on prem) industry will remain strong for many years to come, the CAD and PLM Software as a Service (SaaS) industry will continue to grow exponentially.
+When PTC acquired Onshape, I shared my thoughts on the future of the product development industry: While the CAD and PLM on-premise (on prem) industry will remain strong for many years to come, the CAD and PLM Software as a Service (SaaS) industry will continue to grow exponentially.
 The acquisition of Onshape was demonstrable proof of how deeply PTC cares about our CAD and PLM future and how committed we are to giving our customers the “Power to Create” in the ways that best meet their needs.
+At PTC, that purpose is core to our business: We use our digital innovation to transform how work gets done.

-Since the time when we made the Onshape acquisition, the world has been flipped upside down.
+Since the time we made the Onshape acquisition, the world has been flipped upside down.

-Because of COVID, companies are now more seriously looking to adopt SaaS technologies for product development processes, following what they already have done for so many other parts of their business.
 At PTC, we’re ready to meet that demand with the industry’s leading CAD and PLM SaaS offerings.
-With our recent acquisition of SaaS PLM leader Arena Solutions, PTC is building on our investment in Onshape; together, Onshape and Arena will deliver a complete SaaS CAD + PLM solution that perfectly complements our existing Creo and Windchill businesses.
+With our subsequent acquisition of SaaS PLM leader Arena Solutions, PTC is building on our investment in Onshape; together, Onshape and Arena deliver a complete SaaS CAD + PLM solution that perfectly complements our existing Creo and Windchill businesses.

 Let’s take a closer look at the SaaS tipping point in product development, the benefits of SaaS now and into the future, and how PTC’s strategy has established us as the SaaS leader in industrial software: